openshift/ci-docs/content/en/docs/architecture/jira.md

 Note: While Jira references do not get validated in the same way as `OCPBUGS` issues, the automation will still check whether the issue's `Target Version` matches what is expected for the branch.
 If it does not match, the PR will still get the `jira/valid-ref` label, but the mismatch will be mentioned in the comment that the automation makes on the PR.

-## Integration with QE verification

-Normally, QE will verify that a fix correctly resolves a Jira bug once the bug transitions to the `ON_QA` state, which happens after the PR merges and the `release-controller` has assembled a new release payload containing the code.

-However, if a QE engineer is assigned to the Jira bug, they will also get notified when a pull request is created to fix the bug.
-The QE engineer can add the `qe-approved` label on the pull request to indicate that the fix has been verified before the PR even merges.
-In this case, when the nightly release containing the fix is accepted, the Jira bug will automatically transition from the `ON_QA` state to the `VERIFIED` state.

-### Premerge Bugs

-New features may also be tracked by QE via an `OCPBUGS` issue.
-In these situations, the PR is created before the bug, so the PR will not contain a prefix when it is first created.
-Once QE creates a bug, they will need to retitle the PR using the `retitle` GitHub comment command.
-For instance, if a bug is called `OCPBUGS-123` and the PR's current title is `Bug Fix`, QE can update the title by commenting `/retitle OCPBUGS-123: Bug Fix` on the command.
-For PRs that have other bugs already linked, the bugs are listed as comma-separated values.
-For instance, if the title is `PROJECT-123: Bug Fix`, QE can commment `/retitle PROJECT-123,OCPBUGS-123: Bug Fix`.

-Premerge bugs have different requirements and a different lifecycle than normal `OCPBUGS` issues, so they are treated as jira references rather than full bugs.
-This means that the usual validations for `Target Version` and dependent bugs are not run.
-For a bug to be considered a premerge bug, it must have `premerge` as a value in both its `Affects Version(s)` and `Fix Version(s)` and the PR must be labelled as `qe-approved`.
-In these cases, the bugs will be immediately updated to `POST` upon being linked to the PR and will then be updated to `VERIFIED` once the PR is merged (this is configurable via the configuration file in the openshift/release repo and may change in the future if QE decides to use a different workflow).

 ## Automatic Fix Version(s)